Jean Valjean Vandruff

 When she appeared, a few days later, I was there.
 We met - in a hospital room.
 My mother and her aunt were busy match-making and having a ball doing it.
 They were real "fun-people."
 I made arrangements to call Eleanor the next day and asked her if she would like to go to the Coconut Grove, at the Ambassador Hotel in Beverly Hills, on Friday night, two nights later.
 Freddie Martin and his orchestra were there, the most romantic music in the world.
 It was the most glamorous, fabulous place to go on the West Coast.
 When we met for our first date, she was wearing a beautiful eggshell-white tailored suit and I was wearing a suit almost the identical color.
 I brought her a "mystery gardenia" corsage, and we felt quite elegant.
 It was an evening never to forget.
 We were both dedicated Christians, didn't drink, had the same principles, desires, and interests.
 We had so much in common, and no conflict whatsoever.

 A little more about Eleanor's past: Prior to my meeting her, she had attended Oklahoma City University, been a radio disc-jockey, had her own radio programs, founded Talent Club, entertaining the military with many shows, and sung with a professional band.
 During the war, she worked in quality control at Ford Motor Company in Detroit, Michigan, where they were building B-17 bombers.
 She was voted Ford's "Beauty Queen".
-Additional information and pictures are available on her "tribute" web site at: eleanor.vandruff.com, and some pictures of my life are available at: jean.vandruff.com.
+Additional information and pictures are available on her "tribute" web site at: www.vandruff.com/eleanor, and some pictures of my life are available at: www.vandruff.com/jean.

 Me and My Caddy Eleanor was swept off her feet.
 At that time, I had two very successful businesses, drove a new soft-blue Cadillac Coupe deVille hardtop - and had blue eyes.
 She loved blue, so the odds were with me.
 I did an incomparable job of courting her.
 I couldn't bear the thought of her going back to Oklahoma.
 As they say, "Time was of the essence!"
 When told that my desire was a full-time wife, homemaker, and mother of children, she affirmed that was also her desire.
 I took her out every evening and we went to interesting places every weekend until we were married 5 weeks after we met.
 We were truly fulfilled in each other.
 She was, and still is, my dream come true.